neondatabase/website/content/docs/guides/vercel-marketplace.md

 ## Open your Neon project in the Neon Console

-To open Neon Project in the Neon Console:
+To open your Neon Project in the Neon Console:

 1. From the **Storage** tab in the Vercel Dashboard, select your Neon database.
 2. On your Neon database page, select **Open in Neon Postgres**.